Sake and water

 Detailedly hand-cared Sake and highly blessed water

-Joyo is located at the Yamashiro area, where is fully blessed with good quality underground water, and that blessed water realizes what we want sake to become; sake that you can enjoy drinking all the way while it stays very clear and sophisticated to be throughout enjoyable.
+Joyo is located at the Yamashiro area, where is fully blessed with good quality underground water, and that blessed water realizes what they want sake to become; sake that you can enjoy drinking all the way while it stays very clear and sophisticated to be throughout enjoyable.

 “Shikomi Mizu” (brewing water) is from the Kizu River, available from the well located in our “Kura” (brewery), 100 meter under the ground.
 This water is very soft (hardness of about 18mg/litter).
-Therefore, we never use any drip of tap water but use this “Shikomi Mizu” for any purposes, including for cleaning and washing.
+Therefore, they never use any drip of tap water but use this “Shikomi Mizu” for any purposes, including for cleaning and washing.

 only with "Shuzo Koteki mai" (designated sake rice)

 All the rice they use for brewing is “Shuzo Koteki Mai”(designated sake rice).
 Mainly they use “Yamda Nishiki” from Hyogo(the King of sake rice), “Iwai” from Kyoto(Kyoto representative sake rice), and “Gohyaku Mangoku”(one of the most prestigious sake rice).

 Since 2016, their licensed farmer, the Maekawa, located the famous rice area of Hyogo (at Ichikawa-town, Kanzaki, Hyogo), have provided them with good quality sake rice from their blessed area.
 They can make their better sake with their better rice, while dedicating themselves hand-in-hand with the farmers, featuring good characteristics of Yamashiro area.